jazzband/django-redis/docs/index.rst

 To return to the previous behavior (if redis is offline, the cache operations throw an exception), put ``DJANGO_REDIS_IGNORE_EXCEPTIONS`` setting value to False.

+.. versionchanged:: 3.2

+Now, on 3.2 version, the initial behavior is reverted, and if you would memcached behavior, you need set ``DJANGO_REDIS_IGNORE_EXCEPTIONS`` to True (now, by default is False)

 Access to raw redis connection